Wednesday, March 27, 2024

 Governor Mills established an Independent Commission to investigate the Lewiston mass shooting (ICL) last fall after there were apparent failures by law enforcement and other individuals who may have held the key to prevention.

 The Commission is chaired by Daniel Wathen, a former chief justice of the Maine Supreme Judicial Court.
 Wathen is from Aroostook County, like me.
-There is one decision I've read and which I didn't agree with Wathen on.
+There is a decision that I read about several years ago, and which I did not agree with Wathen on.

 It's the 1998 Maine Supreme Court case Kingsbury v.
 Forbes, which got there after it was dismissed in superior court.
 The dissent (disagreement) in the case was written by Justice Dana, with justices Roberts and Clifford agreeing with him.
-Below is some of it.
 Daniel Wathen, chair of the Commission, was then the chief justice and in the majority:

 Kingsbury v.
 Forbes (1998)